Home About Nomination Details Nomination Form

 What it Is

-The Innovative Teaching Showcase is an online series publication created by the Center for Instructional Innovation and Assessment (CIIA) at Western Washington University (WWU) as a way to highlight and share exceptional teaching practices by WWU faculty.
+The Innovative Teaching Showcase is an online series publication created by the Center for Instructional Innovation (CII) at Western Washington University (WWU) as a way to highlight and share exceptional teaching practices by WWU faculty.
 Some instructors are showcased because of the way they teach an entire course, a single lesson, or the way they approach all their classes.
 At the heart of each Showcase is the innovative method instructors use to facilitate their students' learning in unique and creative ways.

-For each edition, several WWU instructors who exemplify the Showcase teaching strategy theme either apply or are nominated to be featured.The CIIA Advisory Board reviews and selects nominees for inclusion in each Innovative Teaching Showcase.
-Selected instructors work with the CIIA to develop the resource over several months.
+For each edition, several WWU instructors who exemplify the Showcase teaching strategy theme either are nominated or self-nominate to be featured.
+The CII Advisory Board reviews and selects nominees for inclusion in each Innovative Teaching Showcase.
+Selected instructors work with the CII to develop the resource over several months.
 The published work remains on the site indefinitely.

 The Innovative Teaching Showcase is a series publication (ISSN: 2374-9415) with issues dating back to 1999.